fontyssmartwrist/web_server/README.md

 web_server
 =====================================================================

-This package contains the visulation of robot model and robot model controller.
+This package contains the visulation of robot model and robot model controller in web server.

 Dependencies
 =====================================================================